 Practical bits and bobs….

 If you are not sure what you want or need, then get yourself into a hire shop or test centre and try some out, with advice from people that have knowledge!

 If the kids really fall in love with surfing be aware they are still growing and perhaps get a board which will last them a good few years!
 (It might mean the board is a little big for a bit but soon it will be perfect and you don’t have to fork out for a new board every time there is a growth spurt!)

-There are so many boards out there to choose but we at Board Games like to recommend the BIC boards as they are super durable, around about the 7’6 mini-mal size is good, for a board that will last until they are a grown-up…maybe!
+There are so many boards out there to choose.
+Still, we at Board Games like to recommend the BIC boards as they are super durable, around about the 7’6 mini-mal size is good, for a board that will last until they are a grown-up…maybe!

 Make sure it fits and it’s not too baggy as it won’t do much good if it’s hanging off them!
 A wetsuit works by trapping water between the neoprene and the body…if it’s really baggy it just flushes with cold water constantly!